New Jersey Child Custody Lawyer

 - Do I have any responsibility to pay child support?

 After NJ paternity is established, questions may still arise pertaining to your new legal obligations.
 No matter what questions you have regarding paternity in the State of New Jersey, it is imperative to have knowledgeable NJ paternity attorneys working with you every step of the way.
-At Weinberger Law Group, our experienced New Jersey paternity attorneys assist our clients throughout the entire paternity process, including helping them determine all available child custody and visitation options.
-In addition, the attorneys at Weinberger Law Group can help you address many other significant child related issues, including NJ child support.
+At Weinberger Divorce & Family Law Group, our experienced New Jersey paternity attorneys assist our clients throughout the entire paternity process, including helping them determine all available child custody and visitation options.
+In addition, the attorneys at Weinberger Divorce & Family Law Group can help you address many other significant child related issues, including NJ child support.

 Regardless of how old the child may be, whether you are the child's mother, or a newly established biological father, our New Jersey paternity attorneys will provide you with efficient, compassionate, and aggressive legal representation.